dstiliadis/tutorial/Instructions.md

 ```

 Now we can create all the necessary objects of an Istio deployment.
 We use
-the simple mechanism of instantiating everything here.
+the simple mechanism of instantiating all components erything here.
 More advanced options
 and customization are available through Helm charts.

 ```